dmjgr5/dmjgr5.github.io/docs/New Technology/ai-machinelearning-basic.md

 {: .note }
-his is the document written when I research the concept of Machine Learning.
+This is the document written when I research the concept of Machine Learning.